ayangzy/simple-subscription-platform/README.md

 ```

 ### Please configure your Mail driver in the env to make the application work correctly.
-You have to also configure your mail drivers in the .env file, in my own case i made use of mailtrap for testing purposes.
+You have to also configure your mail drivers in the .env file for mail sending, don't also forget to set your  Queue Connection as ``QUEUE_CONNECTION=database``

 ### Generating app key
 Run the following commands each on the project